Seatis/my-teaching-materials/project/reddit/frontend/README.md

 # The Reddit: Frontend

 We'll create a simple reddit clone frontend, where the users can create posts, upvote and downvote existing posts.
+Your job is to create the HTML, CSS, JavaScript code to communicate with an existing backend.
 Later on you can extend this with more functionality.

 Read the [Reddit Application API documentation](../apispec.md) and you can also check out [the final version](assets/views/final.png?raw=true).
-Store the API's URL in a global variable because you'll have to change it.
+Store the API's URL in a global config object because you'll have to change it.

 [![the final version](assets/views/final.png)](assets/views/final.png?raw=true)